Frederick Bailey Deeming: First marriage

-South Africa and return to England
+South Africa and England

-Later police and newspaper research discovered Deeming had been active in Cape Town, South Africa in 1888–1889, but his exact movements at this time are unclear and it appears he returned to Birkenhead, England, at least once.
+In 1888 Deeming's brothers Alfred and Walter learned that he and his family were returning to England "with a considerable fortune."
+He was then active in Cape Town in 1888–1889, but his exact movements at this time are unclear and it appears he returned to Birkenhead at least once.
 Marie had another child at this time.
-He was known to have been involved in conducting a Transvaal diamond mine swindle in 1889.
-His return to England via the steamship Yumna was well remembered by the Captain and passengers because of his ostentatious display of jewellery and money, and his unwanted attention to some of the female passengers.
+Deeming was known to have been involved in conducting a Transvaal diamond mine swindle in 1889.
+His return to England via the steamship Yumna was well-remembered by the captain and passengers because of his ostentatious display of jewellery and money, and his unwanted attention to some of the female passengers.

-He had arrived at Hull by November 1889, lodging in the nearby town of Beverley.
+Deeming had arrived at Hull by November 1889, lodging in the nearby town of Beverley.
 Here he passed himself off as "a retired sheep farmer" named Harry Lawson from Mount House Farm, Rockhampton, Queensland, living on 1,500 pounds a year.
-He wooed Helen Matheson, the 21-year-old daughter of his landlady and married her, bigamously, on 18 February 1890.
-About a month later, after a honeymoon in the south of England, he suddenly disappeared, taking his expensive gifts to Matheson with him.
-Deeming's wife and extended family had heard of his bigamous marriage to Matheson according to Gurvich and Wray.
+He wooed Helen Matheson, the 21-year-old daughter of his landlady, and married her, bigamously, on 18 February 1890.
+About a month later, after a honeymoon in the south of England, Deeming suddenly disappeared, taking his expensive gifts to Matheson with him.
+Deeming's wife and extended family had heard of his bigamous marriage to Matheson, according to Gurvich and Wray.

-Deeming was later found to have then visited Marie and his (now) four children in Birkenhead.
+Deeming was later found to have then visited Marie and his (now) four children in Birkenhead - Bertha (aged 10 at her time of death), Mary (7 at time of death), Sidney (5 at time of death) and Leala (18 months at time of death).
 He apparently gave Marie several hundred pounds and announced he was leaving for South America.
-He would send for her and the children once he was settled.
+He would send for her and the children, he stated, once he was settled.
 Before leaving he conducted another swindle at a jeweler's in Hull.
-He was arrested for this on arrival at Montevideo and extradited back to England on a charge of "obtaining goods by false pretenses" being sentenced to nine months prison.
+He was arrested for this offence on arrival at Montevideo and extradited back to England on a charge of "obtaining goods by false pretenses" being sentenced to nine months prison.